ambitionworks/hui/README.md

 # Hui
 (pronounced: hū-ē, **hyoo**-ee or like [Huey Lewis and The News](https://www.youtube.com/watch?v=LB5YkmjalDg))

-A minimal set of Laravel Blade components to assist in building composable and consistent server-rendered UI.
+A minimal collection of Laravel Blade components to assist in building composable and consistent server-rendered UI.

 ## Installation